De Beauvoir Town: Notable residents

 Edmund Gosse, the poet, the son of naturalist Philip Henry Gosse, lived in the area.
 Tony Calvert, co-founder of Terrence Higgins Trust, lives in the area.

-Graham Parsey (1938-2011), architect, journalist, local campaigner and Chairman of the De Beauvoir Association, who from the late 1960s with the formation of the DBA (De Beauvoir Association) worked to make the area a GIA (General Improvement Area) and therefore saved the whole area from demolition by Hackney Council.
+Graham Parsey (1938–2011), architect, journalist, local campaigner and Chairman of the De Beauvoir Association, who from the late 1960s with the formation of the DBA (De Beauvoir Association) worked to make the area a GIA (General Improvement Area) and therefore saved the whole area from demolition by Hackney Council.
 He stood at three Public Inquiries as an expert witness and led and organised a successful community campaign to oppose the demolition of six hundred houses.
 The status of De Beauvoir as a conservation area, the fact that the area still stands in its present form is because of his work.
 He self-published the De Beaver newspaper which was the hub of local activity.
 He also designed and implemented all the cycle pathways and traffic calming measures in the 1970s, which is such a feature of the area today.
+His papers are in the collection of the Bishopsgate Archive.

 In 1978 the landscape gardener Jude Moraes founded the De Beauvoir Gardeners' Club which held annual flower and produce shows in the vicarage garden.
 For the Club she organised expert lectures and visits to foreign gardens in France, Holland and Ireland.
 The Club brought together the area's established working class residents and the new middle class arrivals, a model which Jude, with her strong social conscience, was anxious to repeat in other poor London districts, though most of the schemes foundered due to bureaucracy, political correctness and a lack of funding.